HydrologicEngineeringCenter/Vortex/README.md

 The **grid-to-point-converter** utility converts gridded data to basin-average time-series data.

+The **image-exporter** utility exports gridded data to GeoTIFF or ASC raster formats.

 The **transposer** utility rotates and shifts grids spatially.

 The **time-shifter** utility shifts grids in time.